redsnow1992/redsnow1992.github.io.backup/_notes/thinking/book.md

 ---

 1. economics in one lesson
-2. the design of everyday thing
+2. the design of everyday things